+To figure out the impact of the iron abundance on our results, we refit some spectra from different phases with Model~3 fixing the iron abundance to 2.5.
+In the case of the spectra in the soft and soft-hard return phases, we do not find significant differences in the values of $\chi^{2}$ as well as in the estimates of the parameters of the model.
+This is because the reflection features are weak and, even when the iron abundance is a free parameter, its value cannot be constrained well.
+In the other phases, we find that the quality of the fits is worse ($\chi^{2}$s are higher), but still we do not see any significant difference in the estimate of the parameters of the model.

-Meanwhile, the disk electron density also influences the measurement of the iron abundance. \cite{Jiachen_iron_abundance} found that high density disk reflection models can significantly reduce the inferred iron abundances.
+We note that even the disk electron density influences the measurement of the iron abundance. \cite{Jiachen_iron_abundance} found that high density disk reflection models can significantly reduce the inferred iron abundances.
 It is also possible that some real physical mechanisms are making the iron abundance higher than expected. \cite{Reynolds_iron_abundance} introduced the hypothesis that the radiative levitation of iron ions in the inner part of the accretion disks can enhance the photospheric abundance of iron.